NCAR/esds/posts/scipy-2021-takeaways.md

 # SciPy Conference 2021 Takeaways

-This week, I had an opportunity to (virtually) attend the Scientific Computing with Python (SciPy) Conference!
+A couple weeks ago, I had an opportunity to (virtually) attend the Scientific Computing with Python (SciPy) Conference!
 The conference consisted of three primary sections:

 - Tutorials (Monday/Tuesday)
 - Talks (Wednesday - Friday)